ITSMEUNICK-21/M2_AVR_based_Homespace_Automation_with_Daylight_Monitoring/1_Requirements/README.md

 # Description
-* Homspace Automation with Daylight Monitoring is an energy-efficient system that automates the turning on or off lights in a home space by detecting the human presence and daylight monitoring is added as a responsible feature in the system.
+* Homespace Automation with Daylight Monitoring is an energy-efficient system that automates the turning on or off lights in a home space by detecting the human presence and daylight monitoring is added as a responsible feature in the system.

 # Requirements
 * Visual Studio Code, AVR compiler, SimulIDE, Make Installer, Doxygen, Linux OS, Windows OS
 # Features
-* You can get the tax payable based on your taxable income.
+* It enables detection of person or group of people within the defined range of the home space area.
-* You can select age-based distinction and pay your tax payable accordingly.
+* The home space area under automation can be expanded with the increase in the number of sensors and required actuators.
-* You can see and compare the tax payables under Old Regime and New Regime of Income Tax.
+* Daylight Monitoring plays a vital role in contributing towards making the system energy-efficient.

 # Highlevel Requirements
 |HLR_ID|Description|Status|